The current IAGA Statutes and By-Laws were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 (d) to advise the President during the meetings of the IUGG Executive Committee;

-In the estimation of expenditures by the Secretary General and approval thereof by the Executive Committee, as mentioned in Statute 10, provision may be made to allocate the expected funds to:
+In the estimation of expenditures by the Treasurer and approval thereof by the Executive Committee, as mentioned in Statute 10, provision may be made to allocate the expected funds to:

 - operation of the Secretariat of the Association;

 - administrative arrangements in preparation for Assemblies and Executive Committee meetings;

 - publication and distribution electronically of IAGA News or special publications;

 - assistance for the President to attend IUGG Committee meetings and for IAGA officers to attend functions as the representative of IAGA when such officers have expressed in writing or electronically that they are unable to obtain the necessary support from other sources;